Skip to main content

 LOUISVILLE, KENTUCKY - MAY 07: The field leaves the starting gate to begin the 148th running of the Kentucky Derby at Churchill Downs on May 07, 2022 in Louisville, Kentucky.
 Rich Strike with Sonny Leon up won the race.
 Andy Lyons/Getty Images/AFP

-With the Run for the Roses one of the biggest horse racing spectacles in the world, James Bisson is here to take a look at just how important post position is at the Kentucky Derby, along with post position trends that might provide some insight into the best bets for 2024.
+The Run for the Roses is one of the biggest horse racing spectacles in the world, and we're here to take a look at just how important the Kentucky Derby post positions are, along with race trends that might provide some insight into the best bets for 2024.

 What is post position?

-Post position is generally important in horse racing – and nowhere is it more critical than in the Kentucky Derby, which boasts one of the largest fields of any major U.S. horse race.
-As such, it can have a big impact on the odds from our best Kentucky sports betting sites.
+Post position is generally important in horse racing, and nowhere is it more critical than in the Kentucky Derby, which boasts the largest field of any major U.S. horse race.
+As such, it can significantly impact the Kentucky Derby odds at our best Kentucky sports betting sites.

 How Kentucky Derby post position is determined